LisaVdB/TADA/README.md

 ## Approach
 ### Preprocessing and model training
-All sequences from our experimental datasets (TrainingsData.csv) were preprocessed and split into training, validation, and test set in the Save_train-test-split.py script, which uses custom build functions from the Preprocessing.py script.
+All fragments from our experimental datasets (TrainingsData.csv) were preprocessed and split into training, validation, and test set in the Save_train-test-split.py script, which uses custom build functions from the Preprocessing.py script.
 TADA was trained using the Training.py script.
 The performance metrics for the test set were presented in the manuscript.
-Sequences were split into a 90%-10% train-validation proportion to retrain TADA for final predictions.
+Fragments were split into a 90%-10% train-validation proportion to retrain TADA for final predictions.

 ### Making predictions
 To make predictions with TADA, use the Predictions.py script.
 In case the sequences are longer than 40 amino acids, use the split_seq() function from the Preprocessing.py script.

 ### SHAP analysis and clustering
+To rank the features according to impact to predict ADs, use the SHAP.py script.
+To identify AD subtypes by clustering the AD fragments, use the Clustering.py script.
+The clustering of the AD fragments depends on the computed features and SHAP values.

 ## Publications
 S. Mahatma*, L. Van den Broeck*, N. Morffy, M. V. Staller, L. C. Strader and R. Sozzani, "Prediction and functional characterization of transcriptional activation domains," 2023 57th Annual Conference on Information Sciences and Systems (CISS), Baltimore, MD, USA, 2023, pp. 1-6, doi: 10.1109/CISS56502.2023.10089768.